Mark Canha Preview, Player Props: Brewers vs. Marlins

 Marlins Pitching Rankings

+- Marlins pitchers combine to give up 170 total home runs at a clip of 1.2 per game (to rank 13th in baseball).

-- Luzardo will look to grab his 10th victory when he makes the start for the Marlins, his 29th of the season.
-He is 9-8 with a 3.77 ERA and 181 strikeouts through 155 1/3 innings pitched.
+- Chargois (2-0) makes the start for the Marlins, his third of the season.

-- His most recent appearance came on Tuesday against the Los Angeles Dodgers, when the left-hander tossed six innings, surrendering two earned runs while allowing four hits.
+- In his most recent time out -- out of the bullpen on Thursday -- the righty tossed a scoreless third of an inning against the Los Angeles Dodgers without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.